iggatwork/promptinloop/README.md

 The script will:
 - Load API keys from the `.env` file
-- Test connectivity for each key
 - Display an interactive menu with options
+- Select between the available clients (OPEN.AI, GROQ, etc..)
-- Check groq API keys
+- Check its relative API keys
-- Permit the user to select a Groq model
+- Permit the user to select a the model
 - Sending prompts to the API
 - Viewing results and responses
 - Handeling pause/resume and Exiting the program